Get a mortgage with CCJs

 The creditor (the person or organisation who is owed money) must have issued a default notice before being able to apply to the court for a CCJ to be issued.

-Figures from the Registry Trust, the non-profit body that monitors county court judgements, reveal 419,510 County Court Judgments (CCJs) were issued during the first half of 2016 in England and Wales, an annual increase of 13%, and the highest level for a decade.
-The average value of CCJs was £1,833.
-The economic climate is attributed to being the fundamental cause or the rise.
-Despite the UK enduring a milder economic downturn compared with than many other countries, there have nonetheless been some notable business closures and significant numbers of redundancies in certain parts of the country which inevitably caused some people to experience financial hardship.
-At a time when interest rates are at an historic low, the CCJ statistics are a stark reminder that there are still many people who have experienced a blip on their credit rating who will need the expert help of a mortgage adviser to point them in the direction of those lenders who may be able to assist.
+Figures from the Registry Trust, the non-profit body that monitors county court judgements, reveal 320,494 County Court Judgments (CCJs) were issued against consumers in the first half of 2020 in England and Wales.
+The average value of CCJs was £1,768.
+The CCJ statistics are a stark reminder that there are still many people who have experienced a blip on their credit rating who will need the expert help of a mortgage adviser to point them in the direction of those lenders who may be able to assist.

 Specialist lenders could offer salvation